 Flight dynamic analysis and piloted flight simulation will certainly be helpful in the development and testing of common criteria.
 However, adequately modeling the interaction between a rotorcraft and its surrounding aerodynamic environment has proved to be a challenging endeavor, especially for real-time piloted simulation.
 The current state of the art is the use of stored time accurate airwake solutions which have been precomputed using Computational Fluid Dynamics tools (CFD) and are reproduced during simulated flight [2].
-This results in the simulation of realistic environmental effects and corresponding aircraft responses.
+This results in more realistic simulation of environmental effects and corresponding aircraft responses.
 However, computational costs and storage requirements means that only a limited number of short duration airwake solutions will usually be available.
 Also, only one way coupling of airwake effects on aircraft can be modelled this way.
 Two way coupling, where the airwake responds to the presence of the aircraft is might be required for accurate modelling of hover and low speed flight [13].
 This requires the complete solution of the fluid field and resulting aircraft dynamics.
 Crozon et al. [14] demonstrate the technical feasibility of non-real-time fully coupled CFD – flight mechanics simulations.
-The process is however too computationally expensive for real-time simulation with current computational capabilities.
+The process is, however, too computationally expensive for real-time simulation with current computational capabilities.

 To address some of these issues, stochastic turbulence models can generate random, low intensity, high frequency turbulent flow in real time superimposed over lower fidelity airwake solutions.